Onofria & Calogera Verde's Ancestors

 ~< Back to Chart >~

-Filippo Ciulla was born on August 7, 1659, and baptized as Phillus Ignazius Antoninus at the mother church in Sciacca, Agrigento, Sicilia, Italy.
-(Mouse over and click on his Latin baptism record image upper right to enlarge it in a new window or tab.)
-He was the son of Francesco Ciulla and his wife Maria Buscemi and the older brother of ancestor Stefano Ciulla.
+Filippo Ciulla was born on August 7, 1659, and baptized as Phillus Ignazius Antoninus in the mother church parish of Sciacca, Agrigento, Sicilia, Italy, the son of Francesco Ciulla and his wife Maria Buscemi.
+(Mouse over and click on his Latin baptism record upper right to enlarge it in a new window or tab.)
+He was also the older brother of ancestor Stefano Ciulla.

 Some time before the middle of 1683, Filippo married Accursia Sutera, whose ancestry is unknown.
 A Sciacca church marriage record could not be found for them, but they lived and raised a family in Sciacca.
 Seven Sciacca mother church baptism records have been found for the children of Philippo and Accursia Ciulla as follows —Anna Maria Vita was born and baptized on the morning of November 19, 1683; Francesco was born on August 7, 1685, and baptized the next day as Francisus Stephanus Albertus; Lucia Anna was born and baptized on the evening of October 25, 1688; Anna Angela Francesca was born and baptized on October 18, 1690; Francesca Calogera was born on February 11, 1695, and baptized the next day; ancestor Giuseppe; and Paolo, who was born on the evening of September 11, 1700, and baptized the next day as Paulus Francesco Ignazio.

-Filippo died and was buried on June 6, 1736, in the Santi Francisco cemetery in Sciacca.
+It is documented that both Filippo and Accursia were alive when their son ancestor Giuseppe was married on October 26, 1732.
+It is also documented that Filippo was deceased, by April 10, 1747, the date of his son Giuseppe’s tax record pictured above in his bio.
+Filippo died and was buried on June 6, 1736, in the St Francisco cemetery outside the city of Sciacca.
 His mother church burial record is hard to read, but it seems to say he was about 75 years-old, which is only 1 year off of his actual age of 76.
-(Mouse over and click on his Latin burial record image left to enlarge it in a new window or tab.)
-It is not known when Accursia died, but she was listed as being alive on her son ancestor Giuseppe's 1747 Rivelo (tax record).
+(Mouse over and click on his Latin burial record lower right to enlarge it in a new window or tab.)
+Accursia was listed as being alive on her son ancestor Giuseppe's tax record mentioned above.
 The next page after ancestor Guieseppe's tax record, there is an April 9, 1747, Rivelo for a widow named Accursia Ciulla, but it doesn’t name her deceased husband.
-(Mouse over and click on her Rivelo record image lower right to enlarge in a new window/tab.)
+(Mouse over and click on her Rivelo record upper left to enlarge in a new window/tab.)
 It was common in Sciacca to list a widow with her husband’s surname and parents.
 Accursia is listed with a 45 year-old son Francesco, who is probably her youngest son Paolo Francesco who would have been 46 years old at the time.
 There is a problem with the parents names listed.
-They are listed as Francesco and Antonia Ciulla de Malitta di Sciacca.
-The father’s name is correct, but the incorrect mother’s name could be just a recording error.
+They are listed as Francesco and Antonia Ciulla de Ma Citta di Sciacca, which seems to say that they were from the Matrix, mother church parish of Sciacca.
+The father’s name is correct, but the incorrect mother’s name could be just a recording error, or it is possible she gave the recorder her parents names and he assumed they were Ciulla’s.
 Even though the mother's name is incorrect, this researcher believes that this tax record is for ancestor Accursia Sutera.
+Less than a month later, Accursia died at home and was buried in the mother church cemetery on May 2, 1748.
+(Mouse over and click on her Latin burial record lower left to enlarge it in a new window or tab.)
+Her mother church burial record lists her as, Accursia wife of deceased Filippo Ciulla 101 years old, which puts her birth to about 1647, but she was probably much younger than that when she died.
 Unfortunately, at this time, nothing else is known about them.

 ~<^>~

-Michele Abruzzo was baptized as Michael Marchus Antonino at St Michele’s church in Sciacca, Agrigento, Sicilia, Italy on April 25, 1674, the son of Angela (surname uncertain, it may be Gentile) and her husband Cosmo Abruzzo.
-(Mouse over and click on his Latin baptism record image right to enlarge it in a new window or tab.)
+Michele Abruzzo is probably the Calogerus Michael Vincenzius who was born and baptized on January 7, 1677, in the mother church parish of Sciacca, Agrigento, Sicilia, Italy, the son of Angela Gentile and her husband Cosmo Abruzzo.
+(Mouse over and click on his Latin baptism record upper right to enlarge it in a new window or tab.)
+The reason for the uncertainty is that they had another son named Michele, but he is probably the one called Antonino (see their bio).

 On October 1st, 8th and 16th church banns were read for Michele to marry Antonina Friscia.
-She was the daughter of Francesca (surname unknown) and her husband Vincenzo Friscia.
-Michele and Antonina were married in Sciacca the following week on October 21, 1703.
-(Mouse over and click on the marriage record image left to enlarge it in a new window or tab.)
+She was the daughter of Francisca Silvestro and her husband Vincenzo Friscia, but a Sciacca baptism record could not be found for her.
+Twenty-six year-old Michele and Antonina, who was probably about 15 years old, were married at the St Vito church in Sciacca the following week on October 21, 1703.
+(Mouse over and click on the marriage record upper left to enlarge it in a new window or tab.)

 There is a 1714 Sciacca Rivelo (tax record) dated July 13, 1714, for this family.
-(Mouse over and click on the Rivelo record image right to enlarge in a new window/tab.)
+(Mouse over and click on the Rivelo record middle right to enlarge in a new window/tab.)
 On it, Michele’s mother’s name is not listed, but his father is listed as the deceased Cosmo Abruzzo.
-Michele is listed as being 35, which calculates his birth year to about 1679.
+Michele is listed as being 35, but he was actually 37 years old at the time.
 His wife is simply listed as Antonina, no age or surname listed.
-Then their four children are listed in the following order — five year-old son Ignazio; then daughters Angela, who is named after her father’s father; ancestor Maria; and Santa.
-This first page of the Rivelo has much written on it, so it seems they owned some property.
+Then their four surviving children are listed in the following order — five year-old son Ignazio; then daughters Angela, ancestor Maria, and Santa are listed without ages.
+This first page of the Rivelo has a lot of non-moveable possessions written on it, so it seems they owned some property.

 ~< Back to Chart >~